microsoft/PowerPlatformConnectors/certified-connectors/Emigo/Readme.md

 #Title
 It will enable the achievement of goals set for the sales force.
 It will ensure effective activities in shops, pharmacies or with medical staff.
-Connector Emigo will be increase the effectiveness of sales teams in their daily activities.
+Connector Emigo will increase the effectiveness of sales teams in their daily activities.
 Publisher: Sagra Technology LLC

 ## Prerequisites